-Experience has shown that good things happen when the right set of end-user technology standards are appropriately applied and managed.
-Tangible benefits can be realized across a broad spectrum, ranging from improved IT service quality, to lowered technology management costs:
+Experience has shown that good things happen when the right set of end-user technology standards are appropriately planned and applied.
+Tangible benefits can be realized across a broad spectrum, ranging from improved IT service quality, to lowered technology management costs, and more (as the list below demonstrates):

 This list is impressive, but by no means guaranteed.
-Standardization is not the answer to every problem, and the best standards will amount to little more than "controls" if not properly designed and implemented.
+Standardization is not the answer to every problem, and the best standards will amount to little more than "bureacracy" if not properly designed and implemented.
 Under certain circumstances, standards can also backfire, creating more problems than they solve.
-When standards are created simply for power and control, lacking sufficient flexibility, and without full consideration of business needs, in all likelihood, they will be bypassed ... creating both political and technical conflicts.
+When standards are created simply for power and control, lacking sufficient flexibility, and without full consideration of business needs, in all likelihood, they will be bypassed.
+This help no one - not the business, not the end-users and certainly not the IT department.

 Step 1: Identify primary goals and objectives.
 What are your current needs and how will standards help you meet your goals and objectives?
 This analysis will form the basis for your standards justification needed to convince skeptical end-users and ambivalent managers.